-Our neighbors include UCF's own Burnett School of Biomedical Sciences, Nemours Children's Hospital and the new Orlando VA Medical Center and the new VHA SimLEARN National
+Our neighbors include UCF's Burnett School of Biomedical Sciences, Nemours Children's Hospital, Orlando VA Medical Center, VA SimLEARN National Simulation Center, Johnson and Johnson Human Performance Institute and the new UCF Cancer Center.

-Simulation Center.

 Lake Nona is also growing in housing, retail, entertainment and sports.
 New restaurants and apartment complexes are going up.
 A movie theater is on the way.
 Lake Nona is also home to the USTA's new "Home for American Tennis."